zfergus/fast-approximate-root-ccd/README.md

-# fast-root-approximate-ccd
+# Fast Root Approximate in Cubic CCD
-Fast Root Approximate in Cubic CCD from "Penetration-free Projective Dynamics on the GPU" [Lan et al. 2022]
+Implementation of "Fast Root Approximate in Cubic CCD" from "Penetration-free Projective Dynamics on the GPU" [Lan et al. 2022]